30 Incredible Landmarks in Athens: Your Local’s Guide for 2024

 The Acropolis

-The Acropolis is undoubtedly Athens’ most famous site.
+The Acropolis is undoubtedly Athens’ most famous archaeological site.
 At first glance, the Acropolis may seem like it simply consists of the Parthenon perched atop its craggy hilltop.
 But the site is actually very expansive.

 Once upon a time, almost every Greek city had an Acropolis.
 The majority of these were built for defensive purposes.
 However, the purpose of the Athens Acropolis was mostly religious.

 The Temple of Athena Nika, the Pandroseion, the Erechtheion, and the Temple of Athena are all worth looking out for on your ascent to the Parthenon.
-The Acropolis, like many Greek landmarks, is steeped in Greek mythology and mystery
+The Acropolis, like many Greek landmarks, is steeped in Greek mythology and mysteries.

 Legend has it that Goddess Athena and the God Poseidon had a battle to decide who would become the patron God of Athens.
 Athena gifted the Athenians with an olive tree, representing prosperity.